“If everyone wants me to keep making rulings that can be appealed, we can keep doing that.”

 If May’s wish is granted, the case will be resolved some time in November.
 But at an Oct.
 10 hearing scheduled to review settlement progress, May heard more of the same from Colony parties.

-More of the same included pleas from the Colony Beach & Tennis Resort Association to approve a submitted settlement next month, objections from Colony Lender LLC and pleas from Colony Lender for May to allow a sale of all the resort’s assets.
+The two-hour hearing included pleas from the Colony Beach & Tennis Resort Association to approve a submitted settlement next month, objections from Colony Lender LLC regarding the settlement and pleas from Colony Lender to liquidate and allow a sale of all the resort’s assets.

 Colony Lender attorney Michael Assaf urged May again to take the case out of Chapter 11 bankruptcy so all of the resort’s assets can be sold.

 Colony Lender owns bank loans on Dr. Murray “Murf” Klauber’s property and is seeking to collect on a recent judgment of more than $13 million.
 Colony Lender already has a foreclosure sale scheduled on Dec.
-6 for three acres in the middle of the shuttered resort.
+6, for the liquidation of the assets Colony Lender has obtained.

-Assaf also asked May to consider that Orlando-based Unicorp National Development Inc. is the appropriate choice as the Colony’s future developer, noting the company is willing to give U.S. bankruptcy trustee William Maloney $2.3 million in cash to pay off creditors that’s available as soon as May approves the offer.
+Assaf also asked May to consider that Orlando-based Unicorp National Development Inc. is the more appropriate choice as the Colony’s future developer, noting the company is willing to give U.S. bankruptcy trustee William Maloney $2.3 million in cash to pay off creditors.
+The money would be available as soon as May approved the offer.